dasmith/IsisWorld/README.md

 # Isis World Simulator

-# To do in simulator

-1. Physical Motion Class
+The IsisWorld simulator is available to researchers for building and evaluating problem solving and language learning systems with everyday problems that take place in a kitchen (on a campground?  house coming soon!).
+Some documentation and arguments about theoretical underpinnings aimed toward the metareasoning community are available in this paper:

+    * [An open source commonsense simulator for AI researchers](http://web.media.mit.edu/~dustin/simulator_metacog_@ai_2010.pdf).
+Dustin Smith and Bo Morgan.  *Submitted to AAAI-10 Workshop on Metacognition*.

+## Improvements for the simulator

  - rotation and translation, w.r.t, velocities

-2. picture in picture to see ralph's visual frame

-3. action primitives to impolement:
- -  Look up/down/left/right
- - use x with y
- - drop (stop pick up)
- - pick up
- - sense
-   - add to senses: location in frustrum (x,y)

-4. Step simulator action
- - move objects down if not on other objects
- - physics does next thing on queue (sequential list of things to do)
- - walk to

-# Improvements for the simulator

   - general module for loading components
   - representing spatial relations of containment (in) and surface contact (on)
   - allowing objects to be nested
   - generative parameter ranges (perhaps a distribution) to accommodate variance